Why examining precursor non-cognitive variables is critical to improving STEM teaching and learning

-At the recent Gender Summit 15 in London, GS15 EU 2018 #GenderSummit15, I, along with several of my colleagues had the privilege of bringing to the forefront an exciting new study underway on gender equality in STEM education research.
+Along with several of my colleagues, I have had the privilege of bringing to the forefront an exciting new study underway on gender equality in STEM education research.
 In short, the study examines non-cognitive variables of undergraduate freshman students majoring in STEM.
-While that’s not as attention grabbing or headline making as Katherine Johnson using her mathematical genius to safely bring a NASA astronaut safely back to earth, on a trajectory and at a location to withstand the extreme heat generated upon reentry to the earth’s atmosphere, the study’s preliminary findings may be just what every educator needs to identify the many Katherine Johnsons sitting in their classrooms.
+While that’s not as attention grabbing or headline making as Katherine Johnson using her mathematical genius to safely bring a NASA astronaut safely back to earth, the study’s preliminary findings may be just what every educator needs to identify students like Katherine sitting in their classrooms.

 The study, in and of itself offers some significant outcomes.
 However, its power was realized through the ideological shift that took place as our team prepared to share the impact of these outcomes with those in attendance.
 Impact – it’s a small word with broad shoulders.
 And, in fact, the difference between the amateur and the expert is just that, impact.